Let’s follow Isabela as she plays one of our “Memory” activities, “Memory Match It!”

-Allowing the player to pick a theme they like makes every session of Memory Spark that much more personal and tailor-made.
+Allowing the player to pick a theme they like makes every session of our “Memory” activities that much more personal and tailor-made.
 Every person is different.
 Some folks like space, others prefer cars.
 And, even the same person might be in the mood for something different each time.
 Space on Tuesday morning, cars on Thursday afternoon, and nature on Saturday - why not?

 This is an example of a memory exercise that asks the player to keep something in their memory for around 30 minutes or more.
 They do other activities before being asked to recall what they memorized.

-Isabela just finished a short-term spatial recall activity.
-On the next screen, she sees a Think Back moment.
-Isabela is asked to think back to the day of the first moon landing.
-She smiles again as she recalls how excited and proud she was watching it on television.
-The screen prompts her to really probe her memory by asking her about the details of that event.
-Where was she?
+About a third of the way through the main activity (“Match It!” in this case), Isabela see the first Think Back moment!
+It encourages her to think back on a day in her life.
+She’s asked to recall specific people, events, and emotions that might relate to that day.
+Since she picked the Space theme, Isabela is asked to think back to the day of the first moon landing.
+She smiles as she remembers how excited and proud she was watching it on television.
+She’s specifically prompted to recall more details: Where was she?
 Who was with her?
 How did it make her feel?
-She spends a good 10 minutes or more thinking back, and sometimes - she’s not afraid to admit - she even talks to herself out loud as she happily recalls how her family was huddled around the TV that amazing day.
+She spends a good 10 minutes or so thinking back, and sometimes - she’s not afraid to admit - she even talks to herself out loud as she happily remembers how her family huddled around the TV that amazing day.